Paracas, Peru Guide

 Airport

-The nearest airport is the **Capitán FAP Renán Elías Olivera Airport (PIO)** in Pisco.
-It is located approximately **5 kilometers (3 miles)** from the city center.
-Taxis are the most convenient way to travel from the airport to Pisco.
-You can also arrange for a private transfer in advance.
+The nearest airport to Pisco is Capitán FAP Renán Elías Olivera Airport (PIO), located approximately 5 kilometers (3 miles) from the city center.
+Taxis are readily available at the airport to take you to your accommodation in Pisco.
+The journey takes around 10-15 minutes, depending on traffic.

 Attractions